-- Base pay (including statutory benefits); - Short-term incentive payments that can be awarded through the achievement of pre-specified performance-based and timebased targets; and - Long-term equity participation in CLINUVEL'S Performance Rights Plan.
+- Base pay (including statutory benefits); - Short-term incentive payments that can be awarded through the achievement of pre-specified performancebased and time-based targets; and - Long-term equity participation in CLINUVEL'S Performance Rights Plan.

-The total remuneration for each Executive is aimed to be market competitive in which the Executive is placed, and to reflect performance and specific competencies.
+The total remuneration for each executive is aimed to be market competitive in which the executive is placed, and to reflect performance and specific competencies.

-Base pay is reviewed annually by the Managing Director who makes recommendations to the Remuneration Committee and who subsequently reviews these recommendations, Base pay is generally adjusted annually to consider changes in CPI and to ensure the Executive's pay is commensurate with the responsibilities and contribution of the Executive.
+Base pay is reviewed annually by the Managing Director who makes recommendations to the Remuneration Committee and who subsequently reviews these recommendations, Base pay is generally adjusted annually to consider changes in CPI and to ensure the executive's pay is commensurate with the responsibilities and contribution of the executive.
 The Other Executive Key Management Personnel all received increases to base salary from 1 July 2016.